deletedcu/angular-demo/lectures/day-1/02-typescript.md

 npm install typescript -g
 ```

-What did we just install?
 This program will read our TypeScript, interpret it, and turn it into JavaScript (ES5).
 Pretty neat, right?
 Since our finished product is JavaScript, it can be run in browsers.

 ![Transpiling](https://i1.wp.com/www.mithunvp.com/wp-content/uploads/2016/02/transpiling.png)

-Let's try it out!
+Let's try it out.

 Take a look at **hello.ts.** You should see this: